-BREASTFEEDING AND MATERNAL MENTAL HEALTH
+BREASTFEEDING/CHESTFEEDING AND MENTAL HEALTH

-Full links related to antipsychotics and lithium in lactation are signposted here - these medications are not completely contraindicated in breastfeeding but families and prescribers need to fully understand the risks and monitoring required.
+Full links related to antipsychotics and lithium in lactation are signposted here - these medications are not completely contraindicated in breastfeeding/chestfeeding but families and prescribers need to fully understand the risks and monitoring required.
 NICE says "discuss breastfeeding with all women who may need to take psychotropic medication in pregnancy or in the postnatal period.
 Explain to them the benefits of breastfeeding, the potential risks associated with taking psychotropic medication when breastfeeding and with stopping some medications in order to breastfeed.
 Discuss treatment options that would enable a woman to breastfeed if she wishes and support women who choose not to breastfeed"